jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 ![Denver and Phoenix](https://github.com/jasonmerecki/blog/blob/main/useepoch/DenPhoExample.png)

 The actual geographical area Time Zone is "America/Phoenix" as it defines a geographical area where people agree to set calendars and clocks together.
 This specific geographic area has agreed to have a -07:00 offset all year long, and does not observe Daylight Savings Time.
-The name for -07:00 to describe this offset is "Mountain Standard Time", but that describes the offset, not the T (although [some systems will also call this "Arizona Time"](https://stackoverflow.com/questions/42424829/getting-the-arizona-standard-time-in-net), further underscoring the need to differentiate a Time Zone name from a UTC Offset name).
+The name for -07:00 to describe this offset is "Mountain Standard Time" (and[some systems will call this "Arizona Time"](https://stackoverflow.com/questions/42424829/getting-the-arizona-standard-time-in-net), further underscoring the need to differentiate a Time Zone region from a UTC Offset name).

 ## Putting it together